2ndSightLab/ai-tracker/mistake-tracker.md

 Let's see how many mistakes we get today...

+🔴 Figured out why one project is continuously hanging.
+It was due to improper error handling in another projecct.
+The project using the other project cannot diagnose that for some reason after repeatedly having the issues.
+The third paroject was able to diagnose it on the first try.
+Why did the project continously churn and not figure it out?

 ## 6/13/2026
 egregious mistakes by Opus 4.8 which was being way too annoyingly verbose and wouldn't stop, reading too many files, overcomplicating things, so I switched back to 4.6 which was slightly better not much: